 A bond is a loan.
 It is you, the purchaser, lending this amount of money to the issuer for a period of time in exchange for interest payments.

 Bond Risk and Ratings

-Bonds are considered a highly safe investment, but that doesn’t make them entirely risk free.
+Bonds are considered to be a safe investment, but that doesn’t make them entirely risk-free.
 The bond rating system ranks bonds based on the creditworthiness of the issuing institution.
 Think of it like a credit score for corporations.

 In the primary bond market, you purchase bonds directly from the issuer.
 For example, when you buy a Treasury bond from the United States government you have participated in the primary bond market.
 In this format, you have directly lent money to the issuer.
 You receive the bond in exchange and are now entitled to regular payments.